talorlik/ldap-2fa-on-k8s/application/OPENLDAP-README.md

 2. `kubeVersion`

-   - Explicit Kubernetes version override for Helm’s capabilities logic.
+   - Explicit Kubernetes version override for Helm's capabilities logic.
    - Useful when Helm cannot detect the server version (for example in certain CI contexts).

 3. `nameOverride`, `fullnameOverride`

    - Control how the base resource name is constructed.
-   - `nameOverride` partially overrides the chart’s name.
+   - `nameOverride` partially overrides the chart's name.
    - `fullnameOverride` fully overrides the computed release name.

 4. `commonLabels`